brunodelucia82/fend-project-memory-game/README.md

 ## Contributing

 This repository is a project from the Udacity Front-End Web Developer Nanodegree Program.
-It's the final project of the Nanodegree's part 2 of 5, therefore it will not be open for contributions until it's successfully reviewed and approved by the mentors.
+This is the final project of the Nanodegree's part 2 of 5.
+Since the project's already been reviewed and approved by the course mentors, it is now open for contributions.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).